arduino/docs-content/content/hardware/08.edu/carriers/din-simul8/tutorials/getting-started/getting-started-din-simul8.md

 Firstly we have to test if the components and the connections works as excepted.
 Let's print on the [Serial Monitor](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-serial-monitor/) what arrives to the inputs.

-The Opta WiFi has 8 inputs ports, at the top, named from `I1` to `I8`.
-They are mapped to the Arduino pin `A0` to `A7`.
-Let's assign to each of them a variable with the name of the port on the Opta board, easier to remember, we can use the [#define](https://www.arduino.cc/reference/en/language/structure/further-syntax/define/) function, like this:
+The Opta WiFi has eight inputs ports, at the top, named from `I1` to `I8`.
+They are mapped to pin `A0` to `A7`.
+Let's assign to each of them a variable with the name of the port on the Opta WiFi, easier to remember, we can use the [#define](https://www.arduino.cc/reference/en/language/structure/further-syntax/define/) function, like this:

 ```arduino
 #define pin_I1 A0